batden/elucidate/README.md

 > [!NOTE]
 > It can be useful to keep a record of the pre-existing system status, before executing the script.
-> Please check out our gist for more information.
+> Please check out our [gist](https://gist.github.com/batden/993b5ee997b3df2c3b075907a1dff116) for more information.

 ## Get started

-Before using elucidate, you'll need to install git on your system.
+First, you'll need to install git on your system.

 Open a terminal window and type in the following: